vanga/indian-high-court-judgments/README.md

    - Solves the expressions and submits the answers
    - After 25 downloads, the script refreshes the session to avoid CAPTCHA challenges

-5. **Progress Tracking**: The script maintains a tracking file (`track.json`) to record the last downloaded date for each court, allowing it to resume from where it left off.
+5. **Date Range Processing**: The script processes judgments for the specified date range, with support for parallel processing across multiple courts.

 ## Output Structure